Shirish2004/Shirish2004/README.md

 🛠️ Passionate about Robotics, Machine Learning, Reinforcement Learning, Computer Vision, NLP, and Optimization.

-🧠 Experienced in real-world applications:

-Built MARL frameworks for strategic games like Capture the Flag.

-Developed deep learning pipelines for urban greenery segmentation and agricultural classification using UAVs.

 📈 Hands-on with large-scale NLP systems using LLMs for fake news detection and question answering.

 🤖 Designed robotic manipulators integrating CV + RL, and developed assistive tech like eye-controlled wheelchairs.